heumsi/implementing-system-design-interview/06-design-a-key-value-store/store/tests/README.md

 {"peers":["http://0.0.0.0:8888","http://0.0.0.0:7777"]}
 ```

-## Healthcheck peers
+## 2. Healthcheck peers

 ### Given

-Same as given and when of "Add peers" test.
+Same as given and when of first test.

 ### When